domino-team/docs/qi/index.md

 ![Setup](src/firsttime.jpg)

 ATTENTION: The password is only for the embedded Linux system, not your wifi.
-If you want to change your wifi password, logon the system and change it later.ATTENTION: If you change your boards name, for example to “myboard”, after reboot, you will need to use http://myboard.local to find it.Hint: If you don’t want to have a reboot, just go to luci (the url is: http://domino.local/cgi-bin/luci) and set up a password, you will be able to prompt with a login page.
+If you want to change your wifi password, logon the system and change it later.ATTENTION: If you change your boards name, for example to “myboard”, after reboot, you will need to use http://myboard.local to find it.

+**Hint**: If you don’t want to have a reboot, just go to luci (the url is: http://domino.local/cgi-bin/luci) and set up a password, you will be able to prompt with a login page.

 ###The homepage

 After login, you will have a clean homepage, displaying the status of network and USB devices.
-You have links on the left side to vairous pages of Domino WebUI.You will also have pie chart displaying your flash usuage.
+You have links on the left side to vairous pages of Domino WebUI.

+![Homepage](src/homepage.jpg)

+You will also have pie chart displaying your flash usuage.
 On the bottom, you can upload your sketch to your AVR.

-![Homepage](src/homepage.jpg)

 ###Network settings